Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 Proactive maintenance significantly extends sewer line life and prevents costly repairs:

-Professional Inspections: Schedule camera inspections every 3-5 years for homes under 40 years old, annually for older properties.
-This $300-$500 investment identifies developing problems before they cause failures.
+Professional Inspections: Schedule camera inspections every 3 to 5 years for homes under 40 years old, annually for older properties.
+This $150 to $500 investment identifies developing problems before they cause failures.

-Hydro Jetting: Professional high-pressure water cleaning every 18-24 months removes accumulated debris, grease, and minor root intrusions that cause blockages.
-Costs typically run $300-$600 per service.
-Learn more about drain cleaning methods to keep pipes clear.
+Hydro Jetting: Professional high-pressure water cleaning every 18 to 24 months removes accumulated debris, grease, and minor root intrusions that cause blockages.
+Costs typically run $350 to $600 per service.

 Enzyme Treatments: Monthly enzyme-based drain treatments (not chemical cleaners) help break down organic waste and prevent buildup.
-These cost $10-$20 monthly and protect pipes from harsh chemical damage.
+These cost $10 to $20 monthly and protect pipes from harsh chemical damage.

 Root Management